They are cancerous tumors that arise from the cells that hold the body together (connective tissue).

 The new treatments protect the heart and kidney, substantially reduce infections and the need for blood transfusions, and virtually eliminate nausea and vomiting for most patients.

-More than 50% of patients are able to work during chemotherapy and maintain their daily routine activities and exercise throughout their treatment.
+More than 50% of patients can work during chemotherapy and maintain their daily routine activities and exercise throughout their treatment.

 Surgery can be a particularly effective option after initial chemotherapy to shrink sarcoma tumors.